expmed/pubmedXML2DB_expMed/README.md

 `python pubmedXML2DB.py '/path/to/XML_files'`

+## Affiliation Parsing with `parseAffiliations.py`

+The `parseAffiliations.py` script is designed to parse and process affiliation information from PubMed XML files.
+This script plays a crucial role in extracting detailed information from affiliation text, such as the department, institution, location, country, and contact information.
+It works by fetching raw affiliation data in batches from the `affiliations` table, parsing each affiliation, and then storing the parsed data in a structured format into the `affiliations_parsed` table.

+### Key Features

+- **Batch Processing**: Handles large volumes of affiliation data by processing them in manageable batches.
+- **Data Enrichment**: Parses the raw affiliation text to extract structured information, including department names, institutions, geographic locations, and contact details.
+- **Error Handling**: Gracefully handles and logs errors for affiliations that cannot be parsed.

+### Usage

+This script is executed as part of the overall data processing pipeline and relies on the presence of raw affiliation data in the database.
+It automatically processes all available data and populates the `affiliations_parsed` table with the enriched affiliation information.

+For developers looking to understand the parsing logic or extend the parsing capabilities, the script provides a clear template for how affiliation data can be extracted, transformed, and stored efficiently.

 ## Contributing

 Contributions to the PubMed XML to Database Converter are welcome.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".